lawrahkonwea/crypto-app/README.md

-# 📖 <a name="Crpyto-Cash">is a web application and a platform that utilizes the Coingecko API to fetch data on different cryptocurrencies and displays the information for each coin in a comprehensive manner.</a>
+# 📖 Crpyto-Cash is a web application and a platform that utilizes the Coingecko API to fetch data on different cryptocurrencies and displays the information for each coin in a comprehensive manner.</a>

 ## 🛠 Built With <a name="built-with"></a>